Sunday, November 15, 2009

 How did Polk do?
 Howe concludes, “Judged by these objectives, Polk is probably the most successful president the

-Polk’s extraordinary focus reminds me of the trick an old boss taught me, way back before every pocket had a smartphone.
-He would take a 3-by-5 card at the start of each fiscal quarter and write down his 3-6 goals for the quarter.
+Polk’s extraordinary focus reminds me of the trick an old boss taught me, way back before we all had smartphones.
+He would take a 3-by-5 card at the start of each fiscal quarter and write down his three to six goals for the quarter.
 Then he would leave it in the corner of his desk where he could see it constantly, or carry it in his pocket when he was traveling.
 Every morning and evening he'd review the list to gauge if what he was doing contributed to one of those goals; if not, he’d stop and, as he said, get back to work.

 There is a story told about a time-management consultant who visited the Pentagon to address a gathering of generals.
 He asked them how they organized their days.
 The one answer that stood out: "I write down everything I need to do that day, maybe 25 items.
 Then I start at the bottom and cross them out until I have only the top three left.
 Then I go to work."